MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 # View and understand home page

-When you sign-in to the Dynamics 365 Sales Insights application as a sales manager, you’ll see the home page.
+When you sign-in to Dynamics 365 Conversation Intelligence application as a sales manager, you’ll see the home page.
 This page provides high-level information on the status of your current sales period and insights on what your customers are talking about, behaviors of your top sellers, and the team’s sales pipeline for the selected time period.

 Typically, the home page is divided into the following sections: